 Here, doubt was a major obstacle to coming to faith.

-Others of us may have had a powerful encounter with the Lord, decided to follow him, and then begin to wrestle with the truth of it all.
+Others of us may have had a powerful encounter with the Lord when we decided to follow him.

 The experiential encounter was enough to allow us to risk everything without full knowledge of what we were getting into.

 The character of God that we discovered in that encounter revealed enough to us to trust Him for everything else, and sort it out as we mature in faith.

 As we mature, we begin to wrestle with the truth of gospel, or even doubt the genuineness of our conversion.

 Here, doubt becomes a partner in the journey of faith.

 In Doubting: Growing Through the Uncertainties of Faith, Alister McGrath speaks of the presence of doubt in our Christian walk.

 He also talks about doubt also during the conversion process.

 He raises excellent points about the role of doubt in our evangelism.